Umbrella antenna: Radiation pattern

 Since the diagonal wires are sloped down, the current in them has a vertical component.
 This current is in a direction opposite to the current in the mast, so far from the mast the radio waves radiated by it are 180° out of phase with the radio waves from the mast, and partially cancel them.
 Thus the umbrella wires partially shield the mast, reducing the power radiated.
 With enough umbrella wires all the radio waves emitted by the portion of mast above the bottom of the umbrella is blocked, and the only radiation is from the portion of the mast below the umbrella.

 Applications

 Due to their large capacitive topload, umbrella antennas are some of the most efficient antenna designs at low frequencies, and are used for transmitters in the LF and VLF bands for navigational aids and military communication.
 They are in common use for commercial medium-wave and longwave AM broadcasting stations.
 Umbrella antennas with heights of 15–460 metres are in service.
 The largest umbrella antennas are the trideco antennas (below) built for VLF naval transmitting stations which communicate with submerged submarines.

-Eight umbrella antennas 350 metres high are in use in an array at the German VLF communications facility, operating at about 20 kHz with high radiation efficiency even though they are less than 1/40 wavelength high.
+Eight umbrella antennas 350 metres high are in use in an array at the German VLF transmitter DHO38, operating at about 20 kHz with high radiation efficiency even though they are less than 1/40 wavelength high.

 With the progressing world-wide adoption of two new amateur radio bands at 630 metres and 2200 metres, amateurs with adequate real estate have resumed use of this design.